 An alumna of the University of Georgia, Elesha takes pride in the “cutting-edge” learning experience she received from the College of Education (COE).
 Describing it as “rich with innovative ideas about math education,” she recognizes she is able to give her students a similar experience, as a result of the quality of education she received and the support of those who give to the university.
 For these reasons – and as a thank you for the scholarship support she received as a student –she donates to the COE’s 1908 Club, a recurring gift club that supports education majors who are facing financial obstacles to earning their degrees.

-“I give to make sure all students have the resources they need to focus on their education instead of working to make ends meet and to ensure that students have the financial support they need to complete a life-changing experience at the University of Georgia.”
+“I give to make sure all students have the resources they need to focus on their education, instead of working to make ends meet, and to ensure that students have the financial support they need to complete a life-changing experience at the University of Georgia.”

 “Student teaching is a full-time job,” says Elesha, who worked full-time, while also juggling the demands of her college career.
 Elesha received the Del Jones Memorial Scholarship and the Mary Murphy Robinson Scholarship while fulfilling her student-teaching requirement, and these scholarships provided her with the means to give 100 percent to her student-teaching experience.
 Elesha not only finished the semester strong, but she was nominated for the Joseph R. Hooten, Jr. Award for Excellence in Mathematics Education due to her extraordinary student-teaching performance.

 “I am so grateful for the giants whose shoulders and sacrifices I stood upon to complete school.
-The support of professors like Dr. Conner, Dr. Kaplan, and Dr. Moore and the scholarships I received were a part of the many contributions and experiences that reinforced a sense of community and that made me feel a greater responsibility to exemplify my gratitude through an unwavering commitment to my studies.
+The support of my family, professors like Dr. Conner, Dr. Kaplan, and Dr. Moore, and the scholarships I received were a part of the many contributions and experiences that reinforced a sense of community and that made me feel a greater responsibility to exemplify my gratitude through an unwavering commitment to my studies.
 I am dedicated to giving back so that future generations are also supported throughout their college careers.”